dekoza/mtgpl/docs/_sources/2XM.rst.txt

 :mtgtip:`Chord of Calling<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/a/dac257a9-39bf-4185-9d2e-f80f0848a96a.jpg?1599707002|https://scryfall.com/card/2xm/158/chord-of-calling?utm_source=api>`
    Convoke (Your creatures can help cast this spell.
 Each creature you tap while casting this spell pays for |mana_1| or one mana of that creature's color.)

-   Search your library for a creature card with converted mana cost X or less and put it onto the battlefield.
-Then shuffle your library.
+   Search your library for a creature card with mana value X or less, put it onto the battlefield, then shuffle.

 :mtgtip:`Clear Shot<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/7/a7ff66fc-bd38-4607-b394-8c4e09affec8.jpg?1599707021|https://scryfall.com/card/2xm/159/clear-shot?utm_source=api>`